 This was a popular method among the peeps we polled: if you’re not looking to get pregnant, cramp relief may be a visit to your gyno away.
 Basically, cramps are caused by chemicals called prostaglandins, which cause the uterus to contract in order to squeeze that crap out every month.
 The thicker your uterine lining, the more prostaglandins – and therefore, the more cramping – you get to deal with.
 But hormonal birth control will thin the uterine lining, meaning lighter and less painful periods, and some will stop periods altogether (the Mirena IUD seemed to be the overall winner of the category here, though it definitely depends on the person, so talk to your doc).

 I know, it sounds like a pharmaceutical commercial, but here’s the deal.
-We all know that Viagra is a one-way ticket to Bonertown for dudes, but for those of us trying to soothe an angry uterus, it might also provide some relief.
+We all know that Viagra is a one-way ticket to Bonertown for the penis-packing set, but for those of us trying to soothe an angry uterus, it might also provide some relief.
 As it turns out, its main ingredient (sildenafil citrate) works to dilate blood vessels around the uterus.
 But the trick, apparently, is to administer it vaginally – not wash it down with a couple swallows of wine and wait for the magic to happen.

 Hey!
-Speaking of magic…Did you know that an orgasm can help your uterus CTFD?
+Speaking of magic … did you know that an orgasm can help your uterus CTFD?
 The rush of endorphins, combined with increased blood flow to the area, will keep cramps at bay for a bit.
 I mean, as if we needed an excuse to go for the Big O. Pssshh.

 6. Kinesiology tape

 If you’ve noticed an athlete wearing tape, it’s not some weird fad – it’s kinesiology tape, and it’s purported to help with stabilization and pain relief in muscles and joints.
 However, some people also swear by it to help period cramps.
-It’s even backed up by a 2013 study in the Journal of Physical Therapy Science, which found that “Kinesio taping had significant effects on menstrual pain.”
+It’s even backed up by this study in the Journal of Physical Therapy Science, which found that “Kinesio taping had significant effects on menstrual pain.”
 You can’t just go putting tape on your bod all willy-nilly though; you have to put it in a specific place, so make sure to watch a tutorial before you go taping yourself up.
 Otherwise you might just find yourself getting an unexpected wax.

 7. Marijuana suppositories